biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:atomsCalc.md

 implemented using the BioJava structure API.
 To learn more about aligning protein structures go to <BioJava:CookBook:PDB:align>

-Next: <BioJava:CookBook:PDB:header> - How to access the header information
+Next: <BioJava:CookBook:PDB:groups> - How to work with Groups (AminoAcids,Nucleotides, Hetatom)